vbuterin/blog/posts/three_transitions.md

 ## The three transitions and on-chain payments (and identity)

-I have coins on Scroll, and I want to pay for coffee (if the "I" is literal, referring to me the writer of this article, then "coffee" is of course a metonymy for "green tea").
+I have coins on Scroll, and I want to pay for coffee (if the "I" is literally me, the writer of this article, then "coffee" is of course a metonymy for "green tea").
 You are selling me the coffee, but you are only set up to receive coins on Taiko.
 Wat do?

 There are basically two solutions: